 Financial statement fraud is a white-collar crime usually perpetrated by management insiders to represent a company in a more favorable fiscal light.
-Fraudsters are motivated by personal gain, such as performance-based compensation; to enhance the company’s reputation by misleading potential investors; or to simply buy time until financial mistakes and losses can be properly corrected.
+Fraudsters are motivated by personal gain, such as performance-based compensation; enhancing the company’s reputation by misleading potential investors; or simply buying time until financial mistakes and losses can be properly corrected.

 Financial statement fraud is a crime of opportunity.
-Companies with lax internal controls, manual accounting systems or dishonest and overly aggressive leaders are more likely to fall prey.
+Companies with lax internal controls, manual accounting systems, or dishonest and overly aggressive leaders are more likely to fall prey.
 The key to combating financial statement fraud is to prevent it from ever happening.
-If it cannot be prevented, then it’s important to find it as fast as possible.
+If it can’t be prevented, then it’s important to find it as fast as possible.

 What Is Financial Statement Fraud?

 Regardless of the motive, financial statement fraud causes problems with current and potential investors and shareholders.
-It can result in large-scale reputational damage as well as serious sanctions from regulators — e.g., the U.S. Securities and Exchange Commission (SEC) — and even arrests.
+It can result in large-scale reputational damage as well as serious sanctions from regulators—the US Securities and Exchange Commission (SEC), for example—and even arrests.

 Key Takeaways

-- Financial statement fraud is committed when people with access to financial documents and information manipulate data to make the company appear more successful.
+- Financial statement fraud is committed when people with access to financial documents and information manipulate data to make the company appear more successful than it is.

-- To detect fraud, have an auditor analyze the relationships between different financial numbers and compare the ratios to years past or industry norms.
+- To detect fraud, have an auditor analyze the relationships among different financial numbers and compare the ratios to years past or industry norms.

-- The No. 1 way to prevent financial statement fraud is to have in place a system of strong internal controls that enforce the segregation of duties so that no single employee has authorization to view and alter all financial data.
-This can be automated through an enterprise resource planning (ERP) system.
+- The No. 1 way to prevent financial statement fraud is to implement strong internal controls that enforce the segregation of duties so that no single employee has authorization to manipulate financial data.

 Types of Financial Statement Fraud

-- Fictitious revenue and sales.
-Fictitious revenue involves claiming the sale of goods or services that did not occur, such as double-counting sales, creating phantom customers or overstating or otherwise altering the legitimate invoices of existing customers.
+- Fictitious revenue and sales: Fictitious revenue involves claiming the sale of goods or services that didn’t occur, such as double-counting sales, creating phantom customers, or overstating or otherwise altering the legitimate invoices of existing customers.
 Perpetrators of this kind of fraud may reverse the false sales at the end of the reporting period to help conceal the deceit.
-Famously, this is what Wells Fargo did in a fraud that came to light in 2016: To meet impossible sales goals, employees created millions of checking and savings accounts on behalf of clients — but without their consent.
+Famously, this is what Wells Fargo did in a fraud scheme that came to light in 2016.
+To meet impossible sales goals, employees created millions of checking and savings accounts on behalf of clients—but without their consent.

-- Timing differences.
-This one involves understating revenue in one accounting period by creating a reserve that can be claimed in future, less robust periods.
-Other forms of this type of fraud are posting sales before they are made or prior to payment, reinvoicing past due accounts and prebilling for future sales.
+- Timing differences: This involves understating revenue in one accounting period by creating a reserve that can be claimed in future, less robust periods.
+Other forms of this type of fraud are posting sales before they’re made or prior to payment, reinvoicing past due accounts, and prebilling for future sales.

-- Inflating an asset’s net worth.
-This form of fraud occurs when a company overstates assets by failing to apply an appropriate depreciation schedule or valuation reserve, like inventory reserves.
-It will result in overstated net income and retained earnings, which inflates shareholders’ equity.
+- Inflating an asset’s net worth: This form of financial statement fraud occurs when a company overstates assets by failing to apply an appropriate depreciation schedule or valuation reserve, such as inventory reserves.
+In addition to inflating the asset value, it will result in overstated net income and retained earnings, which inflate shareholders’ equity.

-- Concealment of liabilities or obligations.
-Concealment is a type of fraud where liabilities or obligations are kept off the financial statements to inflate equity, assets and/or net earnings.
-Examples of concealed liabilities can include loans, warranties attached to sales and underreported health benefits, salaries and vacation time.
+- Concealment of liabilities or obligations: Concealment is a type of fraud where liabilities or obligations are kept off the financial statements to inflate equity, assets, and/or net earnings.
+Examples of concealed liabilities include loans, warranties attached to sales, and underreported health benefits, salaries, and vacation time.
 The easiest way to conceal liabilities is to simply fail to record them.

-- Improper or inadequate disclosures.
-The information disclosed in financial statements must be accurate and clear so as not to mislead the reader.
-Accounting changes must be disclosed if they have a material impact on the financial statements.
-When this type of fraud is committed, items such as significant events, related-party transactions, contingent liabilities and accounting changes are obscured or omitted from the financial statements.
+- Improper or inadequate disclosures: The information disclosed in financial statements must be accurate and clear so as not to mislead the reader.
+Accounting changes must be disclosed if they have a material impact on financial statements.
+When this type of fraud is committed, significant events, related-party transactions, contingent liabilities, and accounting changes are obscured or omitted from financial statements.

-- Falsifying expenses.
-Another form of financial statement fraud occurs when a company does not fully record its expenses.
+- Falsifying expenses: Another form of financial statement fraud occurs when a company doesn’t fully record its expenses.
 The company’s net income is exaggerated and costs are understated, creating a false impression of the amount of net income the company is earning.

-- Misappropriations.
-A serious form of financial statement fraud is altering the statement to mask theft or embezzlement through double-entry bookkeeping or the inclusion of fake expenses.
+- Misappropriations: A serious form of financial statement fraud is altering the statement to mask theft or embezzlement hidden in the company’s double-entry bookkeeping or the inclusion of fake expenses.
 This form of fraud is usually perpetrated by an individual looking to enrich themselves, as opposed to forms of fraud that are intended to inflate the valuation of the company to investors and the business community.

 Financial Statement Fraud Warning Signs